Tech leads European shares lower as Ericsson, ARM disappoint

 * Results from ARM, Ericsson cast shadow on tech earnings

-* Primark gives Associated British Foods a lift (Updates prices at settle)
+* Primark gives Associated British Foods a lift (Updates prices, adds quote, detail)

 By Francesco Canepa

-LONDON, April 23 European shares snapped a three-day winning streak on Wednesday, with tech stocks hit by disappointing results from Ericsson and chip designer ARM Holdings, raising doubts about the sector's earnings.
+LONDON, April 23 European shares snapped a three-day winning streak on Wednesday, with tech stocks hit by disappointing results from Ericsson and chip designer ARM Holdings, casting fresh shadows on the sector's earnings picture.

-Shares in telecoms equipment maker Ericsson slumped 6.1 percent, wiping the most points off the FTSEurofirst 300.
-The company missed its first-quarter sales and profit forecasts, blaming weak revenues from North America.
+Shares in telecoms equipment maker Ericsson slumped 6 percent, wiping the most points off the FTSEurofirst 300, after the Swedish firm missed with its first-quarter sales and profit forecasts, blaming weak revenues from North America.

-ARM Holdings, whose chip technology powers Apple's iPhone, fell 2.7 percent after lacklustre royalty revenue growth in the first quarter.
+ARM Holdings, whose chip technology powers Apple's iPhone, fell 2.8 percent after seeing lacklustre royalty revenue growth in the first quarter.

-Both companies expect improvement later in the year, but the weak results contributed to a disappointing first-quarter earnings season for the tech sector so far.
+While both companies expected improvement in the remainder of the year, their weak results contributed to a disappointing first-quarter earnings season for the tech sector so far.

-All tech companies in the STOXX Europe 600 index that have reported through April 22 missed revenue estimates, StarMine data showed.
+All tech companies in the STOXX Europe 600 index which have reported through April 22 missed revenue estimates, StarMine data showed.

+"I have relatively strong confidence in this forecast of improvement but admittedly the risk is increasing due to the dependence on the Christmas business."

-Overall, earnings news was mixed, a theme of the season so far.
-Some 53 percent of STOXX Europe 600 companies that have reported results have beaten or met expectations.
+Overall, earnings news was mixed, continuing a theme of the season so far where 53 percent of STOXX Europe 600 companies that have reported results have beaten or met expectations.

+The top riser was Associated British Foods, which surged 9.2 percent after it met forecasts, gave a bullish outlook for full-year profits and got a boost from its Primark clothing business.

 Valuations on the STOXX 600 are at their highest since 2005 following a rally since mid-2012, and investors are looking for profits to rebound to support elevated prices.